Which city is cheaper, Venice or Cairo?

 Cairo usually gets less rain in January than Venice.
 Cairo gets 15 mm (0.6 in) of rain, while Venice receives 58 mm (2.3 in) of rain this time of the year.

 Both Venice and Cairo are popular destinations to visit in the spring with plenty of activities.
-Cairo attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Cairo throughout the year.
 Also, many travelers come to Venice for the natural beauty.

 In April, Cairo is generally much warmer than Venice.
-Temperatures in Cairo average around 21°C (70°F), and Venice stays around 13°C (55°F).
+Daily temperatures in Cairo average around 21°C (70°F), and Venice fluctuates around 13°C (55°F).

 The sun comes out a lot this time of the year in Cairo.
 Cairo usually receives more sunshine than Venice during spring.
 Cairo gets 276 hours of sunny skies, while Venice receives 154 hours of full sun in the spring.